Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 ExpenseHusqvarna 125BHusqvarna 150BT

-Compare to cordless: an EGO 670 CFM kit costs about $479 over 5 years (purchase + one battery replacement).
+Compare to cordless: an EGO 670 CFM kit costs in the mid-range over 5 years (purchase + one battery replacement).
 Gas costs more upfront and per year, but delivers performance battery can't match for the right buyer.

 Maintenance: Don't Skip This